You must have a desire to strike out for far horizons and chart new territory on your journey to learn and grow.

 There will be three application rounds to ensure you have the greatest opportunity to apply - and reapply if you are unsuccessful.
 You must submit your application on or before the application round closing date.

 You can apply for multiple scholarships, but can only be granted one.
 Part-time options are available.

 The programme is inclusive and rewards outstanding applicants.
 Outstanding to TeachNZ goes beyond academic achievement.
 The programme recognises passion, leadership, good communication, lived experiences and also places value on Māori and Pacific cultural competencies and language skills.

 If your application is successful, we will email you a scholarship offer email with an agreement setting out the terms and conditions of the scholarship.
 Example terms and conditions for the Te Huarau are available to download on this page.
-You can also find more information about accepting a scholarship in the scholarship guide and here.

 We will also contact you if your application was unsuccessful and to let you know if the assessment panel have rewarded you with a reserve or alternative scholarship offer.

 Remember, we're here to help.
 If you have any questions, you can email us on firstname.lastname@example.org or call us during business hours on 0800 165 225.

 You can also learn more about our scholarships by watching the videos and exploring the links on the left of this page.